Ceramic art: Sub-Saharan Africa

 It appears that pottery was independently developed in Sub-Saharan Africa during the 10th millennium BC, with findings dating to at least 9,400 BC from central Mali.
 In Africa, the earliest pottery has been found in the large mountain massifs of the Central Sahara, in the Eastern Sahara, and the Nile Valley, dating back to between the ninth and tenth millennium.

 Pottery in Sub-Saharan Africa is traditionally made by coiling and is fired at low temperature.
-The figurines of the ancient Nok culture, whose function remains unclear, are an example of high-quality figural work, found in many cultures, such as the Benin of Nigeria.
+The figurines of the ancient Nok culture of northern Nigeria, whose function remains unclear, are an example of early high-quality figural work.
+Early Nok figures can be dated as early as 500 BCE and as late as 200 CE.
+These coil-built figures typically depict heads with triangular eyes, varied facial expressions, and intricate hairstyles.
+Later figurative work is found in several west African cultural traditions, such as the work of Djenne-Djenno ceramists and in the Benin of Nigeria.

 In the Aïr Region of Niger (West Africa) (Haour 2003) pottery dating from around 10,000 BCE was excavated.

 Ladi Kwali, a Nigerian potter who worked in the Gwari tradition, made large pots decorated with incised patterns.
 Her work is an interesting hybrid of traditional African with western studio pottery.
 Magdalene Odundo is a Kenyan-born British studio potter whose ceramics are hand built and burnished.